 In March 2018, The Sunflower Fund became a Provisional Registry with the World Marrow Donor Association, now recruiting donors for The Sunflower Fund’s stem cell registry.

 Continuing on a journey of growing their impact, The Sunflower Fund entered into a partnership with DKMS in February 2020.
-DKMS is an international non-profit organization dedicated to the fight against blood cancer and other blood disorders, founded in Germany in 1991 by Dr. Peter Harf.
+DKMS is an international non-profit organization dedicated to the fight against blood cancer and other blood disorders, founded in Germany by Dr. Peter Harf.

 Today DKMS operates in seven countries.
 Together the two organisations will continue their work in Africa as The Sunflower Fund partnered by DKMS.